 However it’s done, increasing sales volume allows for better coverage of fixed costs, which can lead to higher profitability.
 Cutting expenses is often the focus of efforts to boost EBITDA, because those savings may fall straight to the bottom line.
 “If the business is not continually reviewing and updating its existing and potential vendor lists, it may overspend on supplies or inventory,” McNeilly says.

-To cut back on spending and free up more cash, you might want to look into increasing your insurance deductible and reviewing service plans for basic business services such as telephones, internet, and equipment leasing.
+To cut back on spending and free up more cash, start by reviewing basic expenses.
+Your insurance deductible, telephone, internet, and equipment leasing are all potential examples.
 Businesses that are willing to negotiate with their service and goods providers may be able to trim some expenses, improving EBITDA.

 - Increasing sales volume and revenue through customer suggestions and sales planning

 - Cutting supply or inventory expenses through vendor selection and contract negotiations

 - Reviewing overhead expenses such as telephone or equipment

 - Benchmarking the company to its peers and identifying areas to improve

 The debt service coverage ratio can be found by dividing EBITDA by a current portion of long-term debt and interest expense.
 Basically, this is just a measurement of your business’s ability to pay current debt obligations based on your cash position and operating income.
 It is an extremely important metric for predicting if you’ll default on a loan.

 How to improve your debt service coverage ratio